-Every Time We Say Goodbye continues to close the first set while both the January and May shows wrapped with Day By Day, It's A Blue World, Bob's solo on How Do You Keep the Music Playing and After You've Gone taken at breakneck speed.
-Responding to a rousing standing ovation, the Freshmen encored with Their Hearts Were Full of Spring and left to one more roar from the crowd.
+"Every Time We Say Goodbye" continues to close the first set while both the January and May shows wrapped with "Day By Day," "It's A Blue World," Bob's solo on "How Do You Keep the Music Playing" and "After You've Gone" taken at breakneck speed.
+Responding to a rousing standing ovation, the Freshmen encored with "Their Hearts Were Full of Spring" and left to one more roar from the crowd.

 There were some fun moments during the show.
-Seeing my ASK ME ABOUT THE FOUR FRESHMEN topper as I headed for the lobby at intermission, the folks seated next to me pressed a \$20 bill in my hand and begged me to bring them back a CD.
+Seeing my "ASK ME ABOUT THE FOUR FRESHMEN" topper as headed for the lobby at intermission, the folks seated next to me pressed a \$20 bill in my hand and begged me to bring them back a CD.
 The delivery boy delivered the goods.
-Bob Ferreira blew the opening to September Song and the group started over after Bob quipped that he thought they were doing the other September Song.
-Curtis sang his first (to these ears) vocal solo in that tasty song "You've Changed."
+Bob Ferreira blew the opening to "September Song" and the group started over after Bob quipped that he thought they were doing "the other September Song."
+Curtis sang his first (to these ears) vocal solo (on "You've Changed").